Molten salt

-Molten salt is salt which is solid at standard temperature and pressure but liquified due to elevated temperature.
+Molten salt is salt which is solid at standard temperature and pressure but liquefied due to elevated temperature.
 A salt that is liquid even at standard temperature and pressure is usually called a room-temperature ionic liquid, and molten salts are technically a class of ionic liquids.

 Examples

 As a reference, molten sodium chloride, table salt, has a melting point (m.p.) of 801 C. A variety of eutectic mixtures have been developed with lower melting points: